 Q: How tall and how heavy is a giant panda?

 The adults can reach to 1.6 to 1.8m tall, and their bodies weigh from 60 to 160kg.
 The male panda have a larger body size, and weigh 10 to 20% heavier than females.

 Q: What is the appearance of a giant panda?

 They have broad face and short nose.
 Their eyes, ears, limbs and shoulders are covered with black fur.
 While the other parts of the body are white.
 Their heads are big, the body is round and they have vertical eye-slits, like the cat.

-Q: Why the giant pandas are black and white in colour?
+Q: Why the giant pandas are black and white in color?

-Scientists believed that the black and white colour avoid them to contact from each other.
-However, on the other hand, they can find each other easily by this colour pattern during mating season.
+Scientists believed that the black and white color avoid them to contact from each other.
+However, on the other hand, they can find each other easily by this color pattern during mating season.

 Q: Is the panda fur soft?